The Divine Spark Within

 According to the story, Sophia planted this light inside of us, we humans.
 This seed is of such a high energy that the overseers of this world fear this more than anything else, as they do not have this gift.
-Much to their advantage, we continue to be docile and disempowered from their control system in so far as we are not working with this divine seed in ourselves.
+Much to their advantage, we continue to be docile and disempowered from their control system, in so far as this divine seed in ourselves remains inactive.

 This is a birthright of ours which I suspect is the primary foundation of the whole epic drama of Christ Sophia.
 May we find this spark and may our hearts light up like the sun.

 - Scholem, G. On The Mysteical Shape of The Godhead.
 Basic Concepts In The Kabbalah.
 Schoken Books, NY.
 1991. p.
 173

 - Wilhelm, R. The Secret of The Golden Flower.
 Harcourt, Brace and World, Inc. NY.
 1962

 - Kaia Ra, The Sophia Code, A Living Transmission From The Sophia Dragon Tribe.
 Kaia Ra and Ra-El Publishing, Mt.
 Shasta, CA. 2016.